 It is especially cold hardy, making it a versatile choice for northern growers.
 You can grow ‘Brunswick’ in the spring and fall, and it is ready to harvest in 85 to 95 days.
 For best yields, space plants 18 inches apart in full sun.

 2. Charleston Wakefield

 This open pollinated heirloom variety dates back all the way to 1892.

-It is heat tolerant and grows compact, dark green, conical heads that weigh 4-6 pounds.
+It is heat tolerant and grows compact, dark green, conical heads that weigh four to six pounds.

-Grown easily in most of the US, it matures in 70-80 days.
-In order to allow the heads to size up, space plants 18-24 inches apart in full sun.
+Grown easily in most of the US, it matures in 70 to 80 days.
+In order to allow the heads to size up, space plants 18 to 24 inches apart in full sun.

 ‘Earliana,’ as its name suggests, is one of the earliest maturing cabbage varieties.